tmobile/magentaA11y/_checklist-web/tidbit.md

 ---
 layout: entry
 title:  "Tidbit"
-description: "How to code and test an accessible tidbit Web"
+description: "How to code and test an accessible tidbit for Web"
 categories: main

 keyboard: